Business Support Officer

 Most Saturdays he can be found on a pitch somewhere in Wales and the South West with a whistle in his hand having taken up umpiring over 20 years ago.
 He has been involved as an official Judge all the way through to Technical Delegate with EHF and FIH for some years and has received numerous appointments throughout Europe, with the highlights being the European Championships in Germany (2011), the Champions Trophy in the Champions Trophy in London (2016) and the World League 1 in Scotland (2016).

 When not involved with hockey, Chris spends time fund raising and socialising with Abergavenny & District Round Table for which organisation he is a past Chairman (twice), Past President (seven times) and Life Member.
-He was also recently elected for a second time as Area 4 President.
+He has also served as Area 4 President for two terms.

 A former Wales international, Lee joined Hockey Wales in 2016 from the University of Bristol.